cpaul007/paulc-edit-oxybuilder/README.md

 * Go to Plugins > Add New in your WordPress admin.
 Click on Upload Plugin and browse for the zip file.
 * Activate the plugin.

+# FAQs

+### How shall I edit the files?

+You can use the FTP/SFTP or CPanel -> File Manager tools.
+You can also use WP File Manager plugin.
+Therefore you can direstly add/edit/delete the files and folders from your Dashboard.
+Keep in mind that you would delete this plugin after completing your work.

 # Changelog
 ## 1.0.0
 Initial Release